 On Brick's portion of the barrier island, a sign outside Used to Be's bar advertised a hurricane party, but the establishment was closed, a victim of the mandatory evacuation order from Friday night.

 Few stores were open.
 Even 24 hour standbys such as Wawa and 7-Eleven were closed and, in some cases, boarded and taped up.

 Many homes were also dark, especially in Point Pleasant Beach, Bay Head and neighborhoods close to the water.
 Many residents flocked to county-run shelters in Toms River and Manahawkin.

-So many, in fact, that the main shelter at Toms River North High School was filled to capacity.
+So many, in fact, that the main shelter at Toms River North High School was .
 A second shelter opened at Toms River Intermediate School North.
-In Barnegat, residents from as far away as Atlantic City took refuge at that township's high school, which was also being used as a shelter.
+In Barnegat, residents from as far away as Atlantic City at that township's high school, which was also being used as a shelter.

 The Manasquan River was beginning to slightly overflow its banks as high tide approached Saturday night.
 Residents in Point Pleasant Boro and Beach moved their cars to higher grounds on various residential streets.

 In Brick, a marina parking lot on Princeton Avenue served as a makeshift community lot.

 But for some locals, the excitement of Hurricane Irene was too much to contain at home.

 Brendan Hart and his son, Devin, came to the Maryland Avenue beach in Point Beach to catch a glimpse of the high surf.
 The Harts, from Point Boro, said they made the trip to the beach because they thought the hurricane would be "exciting."